Energy-Based Models for Functional Data using Path Measure Tilting: Experiment details

 \subsection{Training and design choices $\mathcal{F}$-EBM}

-For all our experiments, we use the same neural architecture and training settings.
-The setup we use is \begin{itemize} \item \textbf{Architecture}.
-For the mapping $\mu_\theta$, we use a three hidden layered neural network with $512$ hidden units and SiLU activations \citep{elfwing2018sigmoid}.
+For all our experiments, we use the same neural architecture and kept all the training settings the same, except from the parameters of the Langevin sampler and latent dimension. \begin{itemize} \item \textbf{Architecture}.
+For the mapping $\mu_\theta$, we use a three hidden layered neural network with $512$ hidden units and ReLU activations.
 We utilize skip connections between the first and second hidden layer, as well as the second and third layer.
-For the $E_{\theta'}(x)$, we use a similar neural network with $512$ hidden layers and SiLU activations with similar skip connections.
-The key difference is that we use a scaled $\tanh$ where the scale is treated as a learnt parameter and clipped to be between $[0, 30]$. \item \textbf{Kernel}.
+For the $E_{\theta_{prior}}(x)$, we use a similar neural network with $512$ hidden layers and ReLU activations with similar skip connections. \item \textbf{Kernel}.
 We use a Mat\'ern kernel and limit the number of estimated eigenfunction and eigenvalues to be equal to $m$.
-Recall that $m$ is the number of evaluation points of each function.
-We use a similar architecture for \item \textbf{Optimization}.
-We use Adam optimizer with learning rate set to $10^{-3}$ for $\mu_\theta$ and $5\times 10^{-4}$ with decaying learning rate decay to by a factor of $0.1$ when the loss does not decrease.
-We set the minimum learning rate to be $10^{-5}$.
-We use a batch size of $32$ and is ran for $100$ epochs with early stopping. \item \textbf{Contrastive Divergence.} Contrastive divergence is calculated by samples generated from Stochastic gradient Langevin dynamics with a constant step size of $10^{-3}$.
-We follow with recommendations of \citet{NEURIPS2019_378a063b} and maintain a replay buffer that is sampled from $90\%$ of the time.
-The MCMC chain is ran for $100$ steps. \end{itemize}
+Recall that $m$ is the number of evaluation points of each function. \item \textbf{Optimization}.
+We use Adam optimizer with learning rate set to $10^{-3}$ for both $\theta_{gen}$ and $\theta_{prior}$ with all other parameters kept as default.
+We reduce the learning rate on plateau by a factor of $0.9$ and $0.8$ for $\theta_{gen}$ and $\theta_{prior}$ respectively until a minimum of $10^{-4}$ and $10^{-5}$ respectively.
+We use a batch size of $128$ and was run for $500$ epochs with early stopping. \item \textbf{Langevin Dynamics.} Contrastive divergence is calculated by samples generated from stochastic gradient Langevin dynamics.
+For \texttt{Quadratic}, we use a variable step size that linearly interpolated starting at $10^{-2}$ to $10^{-3}$ for $100$ steps.
+As for the others (\texttt{Melbourne}, \texttt{Stocks}, and \texttt{Gridwatch}), we use constant step sizes of $10^{-2}$ for $100$ steps. \item \textbf{Latent Dimension $d_z$.} We use $d_z=100$ for \texttt{Quadratic} and $d_z=20$ for the others (\texttt{Melbourne}, \texttt{Stocks}, and \texttt{Gridwatch}). \end{itemize}